user7210unix/personal-i3-Setup/README.md

 ---
 ### 🌐 **Optimized Firefox**
 Firefox is my browser of choice, optimized for a **clean design** and **easy usability**.
 I've customized it to create a **streamlined, intuitive browsing experience**, focusing on simplicity and efficiency.
-With this setup, Firefox provides a smooth, clutter-free interface while consuming between **400 MB and 700 MB** of RAM.
+With this setup, Firefox provides a smooth, clutter-free interface.

 <p align="center">
   <img src="showcase/fox.png" alt="Firefox Usage" width="500">